 However, at least one court has recognized the limits of newsworthiness and found that when reporters deal with children, particularly those under the age of 12, they must think about the probable consequences of their conduct and operate within the bounds of basic decency.

 Why it matters

 There are exceptionally strong policy and legal arguments in favor of recognizing a minor’s consent as valid in the right circumstances.
-Such reasoning is in line with that adopted by courts in determining whether a minor may consent to other kinds of actions that may harm them,16 and whether a child is responsible for injuries he causes,17 his crimes18 and confessions to crimes.19
+Such reasoning is in line with that adopted by courts in determining whether a minor may consent to other kinds of actions that may harm them, and whether a child is responsible for injuries he causes, his crimes and confessions to crimes.

 Remember, the need for consent, whether from a minor or parent, only arises when the information to be published is private or damaging to the person in question.
 For example, consent is never legally required for publishing a photo of someone in a public place or publishing information that is widely known or not embarrassing or hurtful.